hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 note:

-It is impossible to put a release version on deconstruction patterns as a whole.
-Because it will be delivered in parts.
-The first part adds support for record and type patterns only.
-It is in 'Preview' status in Java 19.
+Eventually deconstruction will be available for all pattern kinds.
+But in the current Java version it's only supported for record patterns.
+The same holds true for using var patterns, they are currently only supported for records.
-More on record patterns in a moment.
+We'll dive deeper into record patterns in a moment!